apache/spark/docs/ml-guide.md

 title: Spark ML Programming Guide
 ---

-Spark ML is Spark's new machine learning package.
-It is currently an alpha component but is potentially a successor to [MLlib](mllib-guide.html).
-The `spark.ml` package aims to replace the old APIs with a cleaner, more uniform set of APIs which will help users create full machine learning pipelines.
+`spark.ml` is a new package introduced in Spark 1.2, which aims to provide a uniform set of high-level APIs that help users create and tune practical machine learning pipelines.

-MLlib vs. Spark ML:
+It is currently an alpha component, and we would like to hear back from the community about how it fits real-world use cases and how it could be improved.

-* Users can use algorithms from either of the two packages, but APIs may differ.
-Currently, `spark.ml` offers a subset of the algorithms from `spark.mllib`.
-Since Spark ML is an alpha component, its API may change in future releases.
+Note that we will keep supporting and adding features to `spark.mllib` along with the development of `spark.ml`.
-* Developers should contribute new algorithms to `spark.mllib` and can optionally contribute to `spark.ml`.
-See below for more details.
+Users should be comfortable using `spark.mllib` features and expect more features coming.
-* Spark ML only has Scala and Java APIs, whereas MLlib also has a Python API.
+Developers should contribute new algorithms to `spark.mllib` and can optionally contribute to `spark.ml`.

 **Table of Contents**